International Sudan relations

 Position Country Relation Options

-While, the top five strained relations from Sudan are: Libya with a score of 0.38 , Chad with a score of 2.34 , Saudi Arabia with a score of 2.94 , European Union with a score of 4.52 , and Ethiopia with a score of 4.62 .
+While, the top five strained relations from Sudan are: Libya with a score of 0.38 , Israel with a score of 0.79 , Chad with a score of 2.34 , Saudi Arabia with a score of 2.94 , and European Union with a score of 4.52 .

 Top 5 strained relation of Sudan